Ed Anderson Lord-Lieutenant for West Yorkshire

 Ed had a twin-track executive career in local government and airport management.
 He worked for Bradford Council and then West Yorkshire Metropolitan County Council, qualifying as an accountant in 1977.
 His last job in local government came in 1990 to 1997 when he was a member of the senior management team at Leeds City Council with responsibility for five departments.

 He was assistant airport director at Leeds Bradford Airport in the early 1980s and deputy managing director at East Midlands Airport in the late 1980s.
 His final executive role was as chief executive of Leeds Bradford Airport for ten years until 2007.
 During this time, the airport nearly trebled in size and the new low cost airline, jet2.com, established its first base at Leeds Bradford.
-Since 2008 he has chaired the Airport Operators Association, the trade body for all UK commercial airports.
+From 2008 to 2019 he chaired the Airport Operators Association, the trade body for all UK commercial airports.

 Ed has sat on numerous boards as a non-executive director, most notably chairing the board of the Yorkshire Building Society for eight years, through the financial crisis, until 2015.
 He is a former Chairman of Mid Yorkshire Hospitals NHS Trust and is currently Chairman of National Savings & Investments (NS&I).

 In the field of higher education, Ed chaired the governing body of Leeds Trinity University during the time that it gained its degree awarding powers and went on to become a University; he is currently its Pro Chancellor.
 His contribution to Leeds Trinity was recognised by the Pope in 2012 when he was made a Knight of St Gregory.
-He has served on the Council of the University of Leeds since 2007 and has chaired its Audit & Risk Committee since 2013.
+He has served on the Council of the University of Leeds since 2007, is currently Deputy Pro Chancellor and has chaired it’s Audit & Risk Committee since 2013.

 Ed has been involved with a number of local charities over the years, including being a trustee of St Gemma’s Hospice for 11 years.